mjsottile/fsharp-dsl-example/presentation/index.md

     let env1 = addToEnv env "x" 1.0
     let env2 = addToEnv env1 "y" 2.0

-- Often want to hide bookkeeping while assembing EDSL programs.
+- Often want to hide bookkeeping while assembing EDSL programs
-- Example: defining an environment for evaluating DSL programs.
+  - E.g., defining an environment for evaluating DSL programs
-- This is not terribly pleasant to write.
+- This is not terribly pleasant to write
-- Computation expressions allow one to hide the environment updates while still being *purely functional*.
+- Computation expressions allow one to hide the environment updates while still being *purely functional*
   - ...instead of cheating with globals and/or using mutable state.

 ---